ministryofjustice/opg-reports/README.md

     - create function on the `Service` struct
     - add new func into the `Service.All` (`report/internal/services/seed/seed.go`) function & return data type
     - test seeding by running...
-        - `make local/download-database` to fetch latest DB
+        - fetch latest db - `make local/download-database`
-        - `make local/build` to build all commands locally
+        - build all commands tools locally - `make local/build`
         - seed the database running `env DATABASE_PATH=./builds/databases/api.db ./builds/cmd/bin/seeder`
         - then you can check content of the db (`sqlite3 -header -column ./builds/databases/api.db`)
 - Add new, basic capabilities to the `report/internal/service/api` package